redhat-ai-americas/legal-document-analysis-demo/docs/README.md

 - Upload reference document (MD/TXT/PDF)
 - Upload one or more target documents (MD/TXT/PDF)
 - Click Run Workflow
-- Download the master spreadsheet at the end (saved also to `data/output/comparisons/contract_analysis_template_master.xlsx`)
+- Download the main spreadsheet at the end (saved also to `data/output/comparisons/contract_analysis_template_master.xlsx`)